 "ALL I WANT" (2017) is his debut big band album with an all-star cast of NYC-based musicians.
 The album features over 20 instrumentalists and 2 vocalists on 8 original compositions and arrangements that pay tribute to the big band tradition.
-The album is now available for FREE digital listening.
+The album is now available for digital listening.

 Danny has performed at the Village Vanguard (NYC), Birdland (NYC), the North Sea Jazz Festival (Rotterdam, NL), The Bimhaus (Amsterdam, NL), The Jazz Bakery (Los Angeles), The Apollo Theater (Harlem), The Kimmel Center (Philadelphia), and J@LC Dizzy’s Club Cocoa Cola (New York).

 Danny has arranged music for many ensembles including The Duke Ellington Legacy, The Terell Stafford Quintet, The Dick Oatts Sextet, The New Alchemy Jazz Orchestra, Hannah Gill & the Hours, The Chris Norton Big Band, The After Hours Jazz Band, The Gordon Webster Band, The Greg Ruvulo Big Band, Carly Robyn Green, Svetlana & the Delancey Five, The South Philly Big Band, and The JM Jazz Orchestra.
 Danny is a member of the BMI Jazz Composers Workshop.